©2023 OnPay, Inc.

 Consider if you’ll offer employees PTO, and what type of sick and vacation policies you want to set up.
 Some employers let their team accrue time off based on hours worked, the number of pay periods that go by, or even in one lump sum at the beginning of the year.
 Also, consider state requirements.
 Some states require a minimum amount of sick time, and some states also have requirements about how unused PTO is paid out upon an employee’s termination.

 Is that Eye of the Tiger playing?
 Get ready for a Rocky-inspired victory run, because you not only made it to the end of this article, but you know everything you need to know to set up payroll successfully.
 If you need any help, feel free to reach out.
 OnPay is a cloud-based payroll service provider that can help you cross payroll, benefits, and HR off your lengthy checklist.
-If you’re looking for help, you can use this checklist list to compare different payroll solutions.
+And here’s another resource on how to learn payroll with tips from a bookkeeper.